stackitcloud/terraform-provider-stackit/docs/data-sources/routing_table_route.md

 subcategory: ""
 description: |-
   Routing table route datasource schema.
 Must have a region specified in the provider configuration.
-  ~> This resource is in beta and may be subject to breaking changes in the future.
-Use with caution.
-See our guide https://registry.terraform.io/providers/stackitcloud/stackit/latest/docs/guides/opting_into_beta_resources for how to opt-in to use beta resources.
+  ~> This datasource is part of the routing-tables experiment and is likely going to undergo significant changes or be removed in the future.
+Use it at your own discretion.
 ---

 # stackit_routing_table_route (Data Source)

 Routing table route datasource schema.
 Must have a `region` specified in the provider configuration.

-~> This resource is in beta and may be subject to breaking changes in the future.
-Use with caution.
-See our [guide](https://registry.terraform.io/providers/stackitcloud/stackit/latest/docs/guides/opting_into_beta_resources) for how to opt-in to use beta resources.
+~> This datasource is part of the routing-tables experiment and is likely going to undergo significant changes or be removed in the future.
+Use it at your own discretion.

 ## Example Usage